‘This could get Orwellian really fast’: COVID-19 could end privacy as we know it

 Contact tracing using mobile location data is just one of the ways that epidemiologists, biotech researchers, data scientists, and other health professionals are calling for governments to use.
 Technology like this could mitigate the impact of the pandemic “and save between thousands and millions of lives.”

 A handful of these experts put together a list of ways technology could be useful on a website called Stop-Covid.Tech.
 One example?
-“Apple, Google, and other mobile operating system vendors should work to provide an opt-in, privacy preserving OS feature to support contact tracing….
-In the longer term, such infrastructure could allow future disease epidemics to be more reliably contained, and make large scale contact tracing of the sort that has worked in China and Korea feasible everywhere,” the experts wrote.
+“Apple, Google, and other mobile operating system vendors should work to provide an opt-in, privacy preserving OS feature to support contact tracing. . . .
+In the longer term, such infrastructure could allow future disease epidemics to be more reliably contained, and make large-scale contact tracing of the sort that has worked in China and Korea feasible everywhere,” the experts wrote.

 However, the civil liberties and privacy implications of using mobile location data for contract tracing are unclear.
-If mobile location data were combined with identifiable information or data from fitness trackers or social media networks, Schwartz says, “This could get Orwellian very fast.”
+If mobile location data were combined with identifiable information or data from fitness trackers or social media networks, Schwartz says, “this could get Orwellian very fast.”

 Some medical professionals in the tech sphere are more comfortable with swapping away some privacy to save lives.
 “I think China should be credited with the lives they ended up saving,” says Este Geraghty, chief medical officer and health solutions director at Esri, a mobile location data and mapping firm.
 Esri has distributed data visualization dashboard templates used by health agencies both overseas and in the U.S. The company’s visualizations for Cobb County, Georgia, and San Benito, California, show COVID-19 testing locations and inventory of hospital beds as well as surface non-identifiable information on how cases are spreading.